CAMBODIA COUNTRY GUIDE

 Whereas most developing countries must work their way up the economic ladder “the hard way”, Cambodia is a well-established part of Southeast Asia’s tourist trail.
 Nearly 10 million people visited Angkor Wat during any normal year.

-Regarding industry, textiles and garments are still the largest contributor to Cambodian exports.
+Textiles and garments are still the largest contributor to Cambodian exports.
 Yet gambling, tourism, and higher-value manufacturing products such as electronics and automobile parts are expanding quickly.

 Cities and Towns in Cambodia